r-huijts/rijksmuseum-mcp/README.md

 ## Prerequisites

 - Node.js v18 or higher
 - An API key from the Rijksmuseum.
 You can obtain one by registering for a Rijksstudio account.
+More info can be found here: [https://www.rijksmuseum.nl](https://www.rijksmuseum.nl)

 ## Setup